What is a District Education Council (DEC)?

 Mountain View School, Shediac Cape School, Bernice McNaughton High School, Birchmount School

 1. The District Education Council will meet once a month based on a predetermined date.
-Notices of meeting dates, times and agendas will be provided to PSSC Chairs and the news media.
+The Meeting Agenda will be posted on the ASD-E Website and the ASDE DEC Facebook page

 4. Quorum for the District Education Council is 50% of members plus one.